HalfQuark/SquadronsReloaded/README.md

 ## Config:
  carriedTypes - list all craft types which can be carried aka be piloted as a squadron craft
  carrierTypes - list all crafts which can be used to launch squadrons
  needsCarrier - if squadron crafts need to be part of a carrier to be piltoed
- pilotCheckTicks - specify how many ticks the plugin will wait after a squad craft is piloted to check if it's valid and add it to the squadron (you can leave it at 40)
  manoverboardTime - specify the manoverboard timer when you fall from a squadron craft
  tpToNewLead - if true the plugin will try to tp the player to the new squadron lead craft when the current one is sunk if the player is standing on it
  squadMaxSize - (double) specify the base maximum number of crafts allowed on a squadron